Demon's Tilt

-Demon's Tilt is a pinball video game by American developer Adam Ferrando under his handle WIZNWAR, released on Steam Early Access in January 2019, with eventual publication on Microsoft Windows, Mac OS, PlayStation 4, Xbox One, and Nintendo Switch in December 2019.
+Demon's Tilt is a pinball video game by American developer Adam Ferrando under his handle WIZNWAR, released on Steam Early Access in January 2019, with eventual publication on Windows, macOS, PlayStation 4, Xbox One, and Nintendo Switch in December 2019.
 The game features occult inspiration pulled from H.P.
 Lovecraft, tarot and other horror themes.
 The game has been called a spiritual successor to the Crush Pinball series of pinball video games, namely Devil's Crush.
-A sequel, Xenotilt, is currently in development.
+A sequel, Xenotilt, was released on Steam Early Access on August 18th, 2023, with a full release on November 12th, 2024.

 Gameplay

 Demon's Tilt occurs primarily on a pinball board that spans across three separate screens, one for each of the sections: Lilith, Hermit and Zodiac.
 They contain different objectives or items which help add to the player's multiplier score.
 The player is given three balls per game and moves the ball around the board by four pairs of flippers (two pairs on the first tier, the remaining two divided up among the other two tiers).
 By shaking the table, the trajectory of the ball can be shifted with the game's Nudge feature, designed to help the player control the ball.
 The player will face a number of enemy characters and obstacles around the board, along with boss characters that can cause ball loss.
 Unlike other pinball games, the tilt mechanics add a "hack 'n slash" gameplay element, allowing the player to use the ball to attack enemies and avoid obstacles.
 Another gameplay element is the incorporation of bullet hell mechanics, where enemy characters will fill the board with bullets that halt ball progress.
 A game over is triggered by the player losing all of their three balls.